robinmollah/robinmollah/README.md

 6. Requirement analysis of new requests
 7. Leading technical documentation
 8. Ability to respond to any technical queries
-9. Take leads on incident management, prepare reports
+9. Take leads on incident management

 ### [Eagle 3D Streaming](https://eagle3dstreaming.com)